ITSC-4155-Group-1/4155-Project/build.md

 pnpm install
 ```

-## Running the Front-end in Development Mode
+## Running the Back-end in Development Mode

 Run this command: